 - CBD can be effective for the treatment of cannabis withdrawal syndrome.

 - These results demonstrate the feasibility of using CBD transdermal delivery systems for the treatment of alcohol-induced neurodegeneration.

 - The role of the endocannabinoid system in nicotine addiction is being increasingly acknowledged.
 Those treated with CBD significantly reduced the number of cigarettes smoked by ~40% during treatment.

 Types Of CBD Products

-CBD tinctures are also very bioavailable, meaning your body is able to use it quickly and efficiently.
+CBD oils are also very bioavailable, meaning your body is able to use them quickly and efficiently.
 Less can be more: beginning users may want to start with a lower dose supplement until they learn their personal tolerance for CBD.

 Usage Advice: Tinctures are most effective if you don’t swallow the liquid right away.
 You want to ingest as much as you can sublingually.
 Place the drops under your tongue and hold them there as long as you can, at least 30 – 60 seconds.
 You can also use your tongue to swish it along your cheeks before swallowing.